nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Expected output:
 ```
 ____________________________________________________________
-You are currently looking at the subject: CS2113T
+Entering the Subject Level for the CS2113T subject.
 ____________________________________________________________
 ____________________________________________________________
 Type help for all available commands